iamdcj/javascripts/scope/local-scopes/function/_overview.md

 # Function Scope

-Each function creates a new lexical environment, nesting functions results in nested lexical environments; lexical scope.
+### What is it?

-### Common
+Function scope is code which is tied to the lexical environment for that function.

 Function scope is the most common type of 'local scope' in JavaScript programs; functions are used a lot.

-### Privacy
+### How does it work?
-By wrapping code in a function we hide it from parent and sibling scopes.
+Each function creates a new lexical environment, the nesting of functions results in nested lexical environments; this is what is known as lexical scoping.